hersche/LaraTube/README.md

 ## TODO-features

+- Implement Vuetify to replace VueSax and VueBootstrap
+- Make use of baseUrl - right now, subdirectories are not useable for install

 ## Wanted features

 Things i would love to implement, but where i'm either not shure how to implement it or simply doesn't have prioritised it yet.